 Join the Saugus Veteran's Council as we honor the memory of our fallen comrades.
 The parade will begin at Anna Parker Playground at 10:00 AM and proceed through Cliftondale to Central Street to Winter Street to the Veterans lot at Riverside Cemetery for our Memorial Day ceremony.

-Start your Memorial Day weekend with a 5k, 10k, 15k or kids fun run or walk to honor the memory of a local Saugus veteran.
+The Gold Star Run for Honor is a 5k, 10k, kids fun run or 1 Mile Walk to honor the memory of a local Saugus veteran.
 Scott J. Procopio was on his second deployment as part of Operation Iraqi Freedom, having previously served in Fallujah in 2005.
 He was killed in action as a result of a roadside bomb on the morning of April 2, 2006 in Ramadi Iraq.
-The Race will start in Saugus Center.

 U. S. National Park Service hosts a 45 minute slide lecture will be provided in the auditorium on gardens of the Colonial period, from early settlement until the time of the Revolution.
 The purposes of these gardens, popular garden styles and layouts, and a selection of popular and useful plants, will be among the topics discussed.

 U. S. National Park Rangers will be running hands-on activities about how cast iron was made at Saugus Iron Works National Historic Site in the 17th century for Trails & Sails.
 Join us at the Saugus Iron Works for our annual iron pour and get a glimpse of what work was like here in the 1600's.
 Enjoy various family friendly activities and mold making demonstrations while waiting for things to heat up!
 Set-up begins at 10:30am and the pour will take place at about Noon.
 Part of Trails & Sails

 Tuesday, October 3